SalomePlatform/adao/doc/en/tui.rst

 Thereafter, the case has to be build by preparing and storing the data that define the study.
 The commands order does not matter, it is sufficient that all the concepts, required by the algorithm used, are present.
-The user can refer to the :ref:`section_reference` and its subparts to get details about commands by algorithm.
+The user can refer to the :ref:`section_reference` and its sub-parts to get details about commands by algorithm.
 Here, we define successively the chosen data assimilation or optimization algorithm and its parameters, then the *a priori* state :math:`\mathbf{x}^b` (named ``Background``) and its errors covariance